 |JSON depth for primary ID field||4||Soft||The recommended maximum JSON depth for the primary ID field is 4.
 This means that in a highly nested schema, you should not select a field as a primary ID if it is nested more than 4 levels deep.
 A field that is on the 4th nested level can be used as a primary ID.|

-The following guardrails refer to data size and are recommended to ensure data can be ingested, stored, and queried as intended.
+The following guardrails refer to data size and are recommended to ensure that data can be ingested, stored, and queried as intended.
 To learn more about primary entities and dimension entities, see the section on entity types in the Appendix.

-Data size will be measured as uncompressed data in JSON at time of ingestion.
+Data size is measured as uncompressed data in JSON at time of ingestion.